christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 ### Why Monitoring Machine Learning Models is Important
 // Importance of Monitoring

-- Machine learning models are now more frequently employed for critical real-world tasks, ranging from the detection of fraudulent activities to the implementation of automated braking systems in vehicles.
+- Machine learning models are now more frequently employed for critical Real-world tasks, ranging from the detection of fraudulent activities to the implementation of automated braking systems in vehicles.

 - The responsibilities of ML professionals extend well beyond the deployment of a model into a production environment.

-- It is important to constantly oversee the performance of these models to guarantee their continued effectiveness when confronted with real-world scenarios.
+- It is important to constantly oversee the performance of these models to guarantee their continued effectiveness when confronted with Real-world scenarios.

 - Nevertheless, merely adopting 'conventional software monitoring' practices falls short of what's necessary in the context of ML systems. 采用传统的软件监控实践在机器学习系统的背景下是不够的。